volantvm/volant/docs/4_image-development/1_overview.md

 This section is the canonical guide for building Volant images using Fledge.
 It explains when to choose initramfs vs. OCI Rootfs, how the configuration split works, and how fledge builds images that can be installed and instantiated as VMs.

-## Terminology: Images, Not Plugins
+## Terminology: Images, Not Images

 Volant uses **images** as templates for creating VMs.
 An image defines:
 - Boot media (initramfs or rootfs)